perturbo-code/perturbopy/docs/source/testsuite.rst

 	   |a - b| \leq (abs\_tol + rel\_tol \times |b|)

 	Same is true for the tolerances with `qe2pert` label, but this tolerances are applied on the the second run of ``perturbo`` tests.
 If you want to use a special tolerance for some block, specify it in the corresponding tolerances block with a key corresponding to your block (``keyword`` from the example above)
-2. Reference folder in format `epwanN-test-name`, where `N` - number of corresponding epwan-file.
+2. Reference folder in format `epwanN-test-name`, where `N` - number of corresponding epwan file.
 This folder should be saved in the directory `tests_f90/refs_perturbo` and contain all output files, for which comparison should be done.
 3. List the name of the test in the ``epwan_info.yml`` file stored in the ``tests_f90/`` folder.
 The list of tests is specified in the ``tests`` block of each of the epwan files.
 If you do not specify your test name there, that test will not be runned.

 New tests for ``qe2pert``